 Living on campus is beneficial for making friends, acclimating to campus, and learning about U.S. culture.
-Beginning in Fall 2019, first-year students are required to live on campus, and we expect that this will help them feel more closely connected to the Behrend community, plus it is much more convenient than driving in the snow during the winter!
+First-year students are required to live on campus, and we expect that this will help them feel more closely connected to the Behrend community, plus it is much more convenient than driving in the snow during the winter!
 Here is a link with information about on-campus housing.
 You also can see the costs for on-campus housing here.
 Please do NOT sign a contract with any off-campus housing agencies.

 If you are not a first-year student, there are many options for off-campus housing, but most require a car or other transportation to campus.
 You can see a list of available rentals here.
 The two apartment complexes within walking distance to campus are University Gate Apartments and Hudson Lofts.
 Please visit their websites for more information about availability and pricing.